joebluems/Soul_Of_AI/PAINTING/README.md

 ## Running the Code
 Note: running the code this way should give you the VanGogh results. <BR>
 Swap out your own style and content photos by changing the image locations in <b>paint.py</b> <BR>
+The first few lines will confirm you have the right TF and SciPy versions... <BR>

 ```
 > source venv/bin/activate